Feashliaa/Spotify-Playlist-Randomizer/README.md

 ## Why This Exists

-Spotify's shuffle isn't random—it uses an algorithm that tends to play certain songs more often.
+Spotify's shuffle isn't random, it uses an algorithm that tends to play certain songs more often.
 This tool actually reorders the tracks in your playlist, so when you play it straight through (no shuffle), you get a truly randomized experience.

 ## Features